-55. The Statement of Financial Position summarises what is owned and owed by the Scottish Government.
-This shows taxpayers' equity - an accounting measurement of the amount invested that has continuing public benefit.
-It shows how much of this has arisen from the application of revenues and that which has resulted through changes over time in the value of physical assets.

-56. The Statement of Financial Position includes:

-- items which are owned, have already been funded from revenues and will provide continuing economic benefit in future periods.
+- 56. The Statement of Financial Position summarises what is owned and owed by the Scottish Government.
+This shows taxpayers' equity an accounting measurement of the amount invested that has continuing public benefit.
+It shows how much of this has arisen from the application of revenues and that which has resulted through changes over time in the value of physical assets. - 57.
+The Statement of Financial Position includes: - items which are owned, have already been funded from revenues and will provide continuing economic benefit in future periods.
 These increase taxpayers' equity. - items which are owed and expected to require to be funded from future revenues.
-These decrease taxpayers' equity. - an analysis between amounts that will release or require funding within a year and those which will be carried into future years.

-57. The financial statements show that the Scottish Government has net assets of $\pounds$ 31,171 million, an increase of $\pounds$ 990 million from 2015/16 largely attributable to increased valuations in financial investments and property, plant and equipment.

-58. There are no significant concerns about the overall financial position.
+These decrease taxpayers' equity. - an analysis between amounts that will release or require funding within a year and those which will be carried into future years. - 58.
+The financial statements show that the Scottish Government has net assets of £31,171 million, an increase of £990 million from 2015/16 largely attributable to increased valuations in financial investments and property, plant and equipment. - 59.
+There are no significant concerns about the overall financial position.
 The performance report (which forms part of the annual report) includes a commentary on the statement of financial position and its components.

-Financial sustainability looks forward to the medium and longer term to consider whether the body is planning effectively to continue to deliver its services or the way in which they should be delivered.